gi-bielefeld/sans/docs/usage.md

 The ***SANS ambages*** software provides an easy way of phylogenomic reconstruction, including a pipeline for immediate output rendering via the tool <i>Splits Tree </i>.
 The software comes with an extensive set of parameters and features, allowing for applicability to a wide range of scenarios.
-In the following, we provide a set of explanations and examples of how to configure and stage a SANS workflow in the CloWM environment.
+In the following, we provide a set of explanations and examples of how to configure and stage a SANS workflow, using the CloWM environment.

 [comment]: <> (F.K.
 Added-3 break-spacing between sections )
 <br>